Skip to main content

 The good news is that continuing your education while paralyzed is still possible!
 Understandably, that can make some people nervous once they find this out, including me.
 Most people don’t know where to start or what their best option is.

-Back when I was still doing in-patient therapy at the Rehabilitation Hospital of Indiana, my therapists helped me stay on track with my schoolwork.
+When I was still doing in-patient therapy at the Rehabilitation Hospital of Indiana, my therapists helped me stay on track with my schoolwork.
 However, I also suffered a traumatic brain injury (TBI) in my accident, which resulted in short-term memory issues.
 Before my accident, I was on track to graduate with Academic Honors.
 This requires advanced classes and maintaining a certain grade point average.
 I was afraid that I wasn’t going to graduate with that achievement.
-Academic Honors requires you to take certain advanced classes and maintain a certain grade or higher.
+Academic Honors require taking certain advanced classes and maintaining a certain grade or higher.
 One of the requirements was to take 3 years of a foreign language class, which I had already completed.
 I really didn’t want all that hard work to go to waste.

-Once I returned home from the hospital, I wanted to go back to school as soon as possible.
+Once I returned home from the hospital, I wanted to return to school immediately.
 Unfortunately, my doctor said I couldn’t due to my traumatic brain injury.
-I really missed my friends, and I believe that returning to school would have helped me.
+I really missed my friends, and returning to school would have helped me.
 However, I continued taking my high school classes online, and I ended up graduating with Academic Honors along with my classmates in 2015.

 After that, I was ready to start thinking about going to college.